 This is another thing you will need to take into account.
 Are the premiums on a 0DTE option even worth the risk?
 Risk is always a personal thing.
 Your level is going to be different from everyone else’s.
 When we talk about premiums, we are usually referring to selling options.
 Does selling a 0DTE put or call provide you with enough premium?

 It would be best if you also considered things like brokerage fees for trading options.
 Some brokerages have free trading, while others will charge you per contract.
-Finally, what is your trading or investing goals?
+Finally, what are your trading or investing goals?
 Do you want to make this your career, or do you want to supplement your income?
 If you are considering trading 0DTE options, you are likely a serious trader.

 If true, you might not find some of the premiums worth it after paying your brokerage fees.
 Once you start trading multiple options contracts, you need a larger account balance or margin to be used as collateral for your trades.
 Before you start, you will want to ensure that trading 0DTE options is worth it over trading weekly or monthly options.